tracylooloo/SecurityThiefDemo/README.md

 < You can also explain the development process here >
 ##### Alexa Skill One: Phone trigger
 This was made by linking my Amazon Alexa account to an IFTTT applet and adjusting the settings in the IFTTT applet.
+The hardware in this skill was my Echo Dot and my phone.

 ##### Alexa Skill Two: Car Hacker
 Let's say there is someone who wants to hack your car and needs to know your car model and other private information that is difficult to find.
-The
+The hardware involved in this skill is my Echo Dot and a hypothetical car.

 #### Hardware Wiring Diagram